ahmadkanj/mui-rhf-sandbox/docs/react-hook-form.md

 ## 🔶 Overriding zod default error messages

 While defining messages in the schema gives us fine grained control over the messages we want to display, it may be useful to make sure we always send translated default messages.
-We can do by passing a function to the errorMap option in `zodResolver` function:
+We can do so by passing a function to the errorMap option in `zodResolver` function:

 ```typescript
 const { control, handleSubmit } = useForm<FormModel>({